1. K-State home

 What is 4-H?

-4-H Clover4-H is a community of young people across Kansas engaged in learning leadership, citizenship, and life skills.
+4-H is a community of young people across Kansas engaged in learning leadership, citizenship, and life skills.
 Caring adults who support our programs are essential for youth to achieve their potential.
 Adults can share guidance, knowledge, and wisdom, as well as model respect and provide skills training.

 4-H is a nationwide program.
 Each of the four H's of the clover represents ways youth can grow and develop.